 If you type or text a lot and you feel pain, numbness, tingling or burning in your hand and fingers, you may be quick to think you have Carpal Tunnel Syndrome.
 However, Carpal Tunnel Syndrome (CTS) and Wrist Tendinitis are caused by similar activities and share similar symptoms.
 Carpal Tunnel Syndrome or Tendinitis – What’s the difference?
-Learn about the symptoms of each and how to treat these conditions.
+Learn about the causes and symptoms and how to treat Carpal Tunnel and Tendinitis.

 The exact cause of Carpal Tunnel Syndrome is not known but injuries; repetitive movements, such as typing on a keyboard; pregnancy, and some diseases can cause the nerve entrapment that leads to Carpal Tunnel Syndrome.

 - Pain near your wrist on the palm side of your hand